wsolow/agaid_crop_simulator/env_config/crop_config/README_crop_states.md

 DTSUM    Increase in temperature sum for anthesis or        N    |C|
             maturity
 DVR      Development rate                                   Y    |day-1|
+AGER     Increase in age.
+Used to ensure the AGE state is   N    year
+             always visible (perennial only)
 =======  ================================================= ==== ============

 **############################################################################**